paritytech/ledgeracio/README.md

 Some subcommands of `ledgeracio-allowlist`, however, generate and use secret keys, which are stored unencrypted on disk.
 Therefore, they MUST NOT be used except on trusted and secured machines.
-Ideally, these subcommands should be run on a machine that is reserved for provisioning of Ledgeracio apps, and which has no network connectivity.
+Ideally, these subcommands should be run on a machine that is reserved for provisioning of Ledger devices with the Ledgeracio app, and which has no network connectivity.

 The allowlist serves to prevent one from accidentally nominating the wrong validator, which could result in a slash.
-It does not protect against malicious use of the device.
+It does NOT protect against malicious use of the device.
 Anyone with both the device and its PIN can uninstall the Ledgeracio app and install the standard Polkadot or Kusama app, which uses the same derivation path and thus can perform the same transactions.